 Our first set of words is great for when you don’t want to bombard your brain with too many Ilocano words.

-Most likely, an Ilocano would know how to speak Tagalog to be able to continue business with tourists without problem.
+Most likely, an Ilocano would know how to speak Tagalog to be able to continue business with tourists without a problem.
 But when all else fails, try these next set of words!

 Siak ni [Insert your name here]

 Introducing yourself to the locals comes first when showing respect.
 But why is it important?

 Well, it’s not really rocket science to assume that communication is key to building a good rapport.
 Introducing yourself is a great way for the locals to create a good impression of you!

 Anya ti nagan mo?